Badgers93/Challenge12Badgers/README.md

 Download the files and type npm install

 ## Usage
 After installation seed the databse by copying from schema and seeds into workbench.
 Make sure your database is running.
-Then type npm start in the terminal.
+Then type node index.mjs into the terminal.

 ## License
 MIT